asjadnaqvi/COVID19-European-Regional-Tracker/README.md

 # :bell: Overview
-This respository takes a stock of COVID-19 datasets for European countries at the regional (NUTS3 or NUTS2) level.
+This repository takes a stock of COVID-19 datasets for European countries at the regional (NUTS3 or NUTS2) level.
 This repository is updated once every 10-14 days.

 The data is also periodically released on Zenodo: